 - Meanwhile, combine the flour, cornmeal, baking soda, baking powder, and salt in a mixing bowl.
 Stir with a spoon or whisk until thoroughly blended.

 - In another bowl, whisk the eggs with the buttermilk and 1 cup of the whole milk.
+Set the remaining 1 cup of milk aside.

 - Immediately pour the batter into the hot pan.